-There are three types of postponement.
+There are 3 types of postponement.
 These can be used separately or combined.
 They can’t be used back to back.

 We only need to know about postponement choices if The People’s Pension is being used to assess the workforce.

-Staging Postponement – An employer can postpone assessing their workforce from their staging/duties start date for up to three months.
+Staging postponement – an employer can postpone assessing their workforce from their duties start date for up to 3 months.

-New Starter Postponement – An employer can postpone assessing their new starters for up to three months.
+New starter postponement – an employer can postpone assessing their new starters for up to 3 months.

 Eligibility postponement – an employer can postpone enrolling someone who has become eligible for the first time, to cope with spikes in earnings.
 This makes allowances for those individuals who may only become an eligible employee every now and again and saves the administrative duties associated with frequently changing someone’s status.